awslabs/aws-encryption-sdk-specification/changes/2020-07-13_caching-cmm-max-plaintext-length/change.md

 Suppose the caching CMM passes a `max plaintext length` value of `N` to its underlying CMM's Get Encryption Materials operation, and caches the materials that it receives.
+This signals to the underlying CMM that it intends to use the materials to _only_ encrypt up to `N` bytes.
-If a later Get Encryption Materials operation fetches those materials from the cache, but has a `max plaintext length` value that exceeds `N`, then the caching CMM returns those materials unsafely.
+If a later Get Encryption Materials operation has a `max plaintext length` greater than `N`, and if the caching CMM returns the cached materials, then the user may use the materials to encrypt _more_ than `N` bytes.
+The caching CMM violates its prior intent, which is unsafe.

 It is therefore important that the caching CMM carefully selects the `max plaintext length` parameter to pass to its underlying CMM.